emmercm/www/src/blog/installing-old-homebrew-formula-versions.md

     # Extract the formula
     brew extract --force "--version=${2:?}" "${1:?}" homebrew/local

-    # If the formula is already installed, re-link it
+    # If the formula is already linstallked, re-link it
     if brew list -1 | grep --quiet --line-regexp "${1:?}@${2:?}"; then brew unlink "${1:?}@${2:?}"
         brew link --overwrite "${1:?}@${2:?}"